 - According to a Southwick Associates study, implementation of CA AB 711 will lead to a 200-400% increase in the price of ammunition causing 36% of hunters (more than 50,000) to stop or decrease their participation in hunting.

-- Fish and wildlife agencies in Utah and Arizona have adopted voluntary programs which provide hunters with incentives to utilize non-lead ammunition or carry entrails from harvested animals out of the field in areas where California condors have been reintroduced.
+- Fish and wildlife agencies in Arizona, Oregon and Utah have adopted voluntary programs which provide hunters with incentives to utilize non-lead ammunition or carry entrails from harvested animals out of the field in certain areas.

 - New York and Vermont have banned the sale of lead fishing weights weighing one half ounce or less.